MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-server-permissions.md

 ## Next steps

-After setting up the first server in your cluster, you're ready to deploy using Azure portal:
+After setting up the first machine in your instance, you're ready to deploy using Azure portal:

 - [Deploy using Azure portal](./deploy-via-portal.md).